-Family Wealth Transfer Planning & Trust and Estate AdministrationNot-For-Profit Organizationsemail
+Family Wealth Transfer Planning and Trust and Estate AdministrationNot-For-Profit Organizationsemail

-Your mission is to stay on mission While not-for-profit organizations are engineered to fund projects that are in the public interest, never before have they also been under such intense pressure.
+While not-for-profit organizations are engineered to fund projects that are in the public interest, never before have they also been under such intense pressure.
 In a down economy, donation money dries up quickly.
-Thanks to megascandals, like the charities that lost everything to Bernie Madoff, government regulation is also on the rise.
+In addition, thanks to the fallout from mega scandals, such as the charities that lost everything as a result of Bernie Madoff's epic scam, government regulation is on the rise.

-Manatt’s not-for-profit attorneys have served as executive directors and board chairs of charitable and tax-exempt organizations, government officials at senior levels in the federal and state governments (including the lead not-for-profit regulatory officer in the Office of the Attorney General of California), and numerous local government units, boards, and committees.
-Additionally, Manatt’s traditional community service emphasis has inspired its professionals to serve as volunteer officers and board members throughout the country for:
+Our not-for-profit attorneys have served, or currently serve, as executive directors and board chairs of charitable and tax-exempt organizations; in senior level positions in federal and state government, including the lead not-for profit regulatory officer in the Office of the Attorney General of California; and for numerous local government units, boards and committees.
+Additionally, Manatt’s longstanding community service emphasis has inspired our professionals throughout the firm to serve as volunteer officers and board members for:

 We represent a wide range of public charities, private foundations and charitable trusts.
 We make sure that their organizational form and structure meet all federal and state requirements for tax-exempt status.
 Our attorneys handle status applications to the Internal Revenue Service, secure letters of determination, and respond to audits and inquiries involving Section 501(c)(3) charitable organizations, 501(c)(4) social welfare organizations, 501(c)(6) trade associations and similar entities.
 Because Manatt has extensive experience and long-standing working relationships with IRS personnel, we are effective advocates for securing and maintaining our clients' tax-free designation.
 We also form charitable lead trusts and charitable remainder trusts to effectuate split interest gifts to various charitable organizations, finalizing all the details of tax status qualification and advising on the appropriate deductibility of contributions.